devnull-cz/c-prog-lang/modules/transparent-handles.md

   manage the internal structure that keeps the state structures.
 You also cannot change the index type unless you recompile all the consumers as well.
-- the library provider could use something called *incomplete types* and use them to provide an opaque (transparent) handle.
+- the library provider could use something called *incomplete types* and use them to provide an opaque handle.